Chimney: Chimneys used as electricity pylon

-Nearly all this structures exist in an area, which was once part of the Soviet Union.
+Nearly all of these structures exist in an area which was once part of the Soviet Union.
 Although this use has the disadvantage that conductor ropes may corrode faster due to the exhaust gases, one can find such structures also sometimes in countries not influenced by the former Soviet Union.
 An example herefore is one chimney of Scholven Power Plant in Gelsenkirchen, which carries one circuit of an outgoing 220 kV-line.

 Chimneys used as water tower

 A chimney with water tank in Lengerich, Germany.
 Most chimneys with water tanks look similar.